lgp171188/launchpad/lib/lp/bugs/doc/externalbugtracker-debbugs.rst

 ....................

 If a Debian bug already exists in Launchpad (i.e it has a bug watch), it won't be imported again.
-A warning is logged so that the person runnning the script gets notified about it.
+A warning is logged so that the person running the script gets notified about it.

     >>> from lp.bugs.scripts.importdebianbugs import import_debian_bugs